elnopintan/gardn/README.md

   ;                 :instance {:hash-code 123 :seq-number 0} :value [1 2 3]}

 ```
-The last instance of a reference can be read using :last as instand id
+The last instance of a reference can be read using :last as instand id.

 ```clojure
   (g/get-entity my-store {:reference "myref" :instance :last})